-- V. It will be the duty of either the Conduct Director (CD) or the Tribunal Moderator to inform the Saber Guild Member accused of Malfeasance of the Tribunal’s final judgment.
+- V. It will be the duty of either the Assistant Global Director (AGD) or the Tribunal Moderator to inform the Saber Guild Member accused of Malfeasance of the Tribunal’s final judgment.
 The decision reached by the Tribunal is final, and cannot be undone.
 The right shall exist for the Saber Guild Member accused of Malfeasance to request another Tribunal hearing six months after the date the final judgment is rendered, however, a second Tribunal hearing is not guaranteed.

 - VI.
 Disciplinary measures for Malfeasance violations of this Charter shall range from a minimum six months suspension of Membership and Forum posting privileges, to a permanent ban from Saber Guild.
 The Disciplinary Action goes into immediate effect when the accused Member is informed of the Tribunal’s final decision, via email, instant message, telephone, or any combination thereof.

 - VII.
 If a Local Director is found guilty of a Malfeasance, the Council can call an off-cycle election.
 If the removal of any Official Member due to a Malfeasance judgment leaves only four Official Members of a Temple, the Temple has a six-month grace period to remain a Temple and recruit new members.